-- conducting a survey if you have the resources for it
+- conducting a survey/interview (if you have the resources for it)

 The goal is to find out:

-- what kind of challenges and problems your potential clients/consumers are dealing with
+- what kind of challenges and problems your target audience is dealing with

 - where do they get their information (which blogs/forums/magazines…)

-These days, we are mostly doing full content marketing campaigns and our research is actually way more detailed since it is a base for the whole content marketing strategy and not for just one or two blogger outreach campaigns.
-Here is a link to our complete guide to target audience analysis if you are interested in how to do an in-depth research of your target audience or you just want to see how we do it.
+Here is a link to our complete guide to target audience analysis if you are interested in how to do in-depth research on your target audience (or if you just want to see how we do it).

-To keep your campaign on the tracks, here are some things you should define before the emails start going out:
+Let’s imagine you’re doing blogger outreach to promote and build links to specific pages on your blog.
+Here are some things you should define before the emails start going out:

 - what kind of sites are you targeting (in which niche, with what sections)

-- what metrics does the site has to have to qualify (domain authority/domain rating, organic traffic, number of social media followers, ranking for certain keywords…)
+- which metrics should a site have to qualify (domain authority/domain rating, organic traffic, number of social media followers, ranking for certain keywords…)